 (You’ll find out more about the characteristics of crustaceans further down the page.)

-The world’s largest living arthropod – the Japanese spider crab, and the smallest (tiny parasitic animals such as Stygotantulus stocki) – are crustaceans.
+Both the world’s largest living arthropod – the Japanese spider crab, and the smallest (tiny parasitic animals such as Stygotantulus stocki) – are crustaceans.

 People who study crustaceans are known as carcinologists, and the study of crustaceans is known as carcinology.